jon-jacky/Piety/doc/analogies.md

 - **application**: a module or group of modules that provides a collection of related functions (or other callables) that can be invoked as handlers for a Piety task.
+Editors and shells are examples of applications.
 An application can also run standalone, without the Piety system.

 - **job**: a single application within a task.
 A task can contain multiple jobs.
 The jobs within a task do not interleave with each